Preserving the Family Camp, Cottage, or Lake House

-This month we teamed up with Meredith Maller from the law firm Eaton Peabody to provide you with information on an estate planning topic that we often discuss with our clients.
+This month, we teamed up with Meredith Maller from the law firm Eaton Peabody to provide you with information on an estate planning topic we often discuss with clients.

 During this difficult time, many families seek refuge at their camp, cottage, or lake house.
 These retreats serve as safe havens where families gather across multiple generations to forget the stresses of day-to-day life during swims in the lake or ocean, boat trips, and around the fire pit.

-However, all too often, the death of a vacation homeowner turns what was once a sanctuary into a catalyst for intra-family fights.
-Shared ownership generates enormous stress and even animosity if co-owners aren’t in agreement and there’s no clear plan in place.
-Issues arose concerning the division of usage time (who gets July 4th Weekend?) and shared maintenance expenses (who pays to drain the camp pipes in the fall?).
+All too often, the death of a vacation homeowner turns what was once a sanctuary into a catalyst for intra-family fights.
+Shared ownership generates enormous stress, even animosity if co-owners aren’t in agreement with no clear plan in place.
+Issues arise concerning the division of usage time, (Who gets July 4th Weekend?) and shared maintenance expenses (Who pays to drain the pipes in the fall?)

-There are also unexpected circumstances, such as death, divorce, the bankruptcy of a co-owner, even the need for unanticipated capital improvements (looks like we need a new roof this year!)
+There are also unexpected circumstances, such as death, divorce, bankruptcy, or even the need for unanticipated capital improvements.
+Looks like we need a new roof this year!
 Without a clear written plan for navigating these issues for posterity, family disagreements devolve into fractured relationships, forced sales of long-held family property, and even litigation.

 What options are available for preserving the family camp, cottage, or lake house?